 Successes and Impacts

-Recently our most visible impact has been our STEM in the Park event which attracted more than 2600 participants last year.
+Recently our most visible impact to the public has been our STEM in the Park event which attracted more than 4000 participants this year.
 Impact is measured by responses to our online survey indicating that families found the activities highly engaging and stimulating leading to further exploration of STEM phenomena and sparking additional inquiries by their children.
 Impact is also measured by the strong response from area corporations that have stepped up to provide all of the financial support needed to continue to offer this exciting event.

 Other successes are measured in the enthusiastic responses of teachers to our professional development programs in the evaluation surveys and the high level of continued participation in our programming that participants indicate is due, in part, to our reputation for highly effective and valuable experiences.